gatesphere/csc490-eartraining/examples/jfugue/README.md

 # JFugue usage examples

 This directory includes a few examples of how to use JFugue.
-Included are two programs in Java, Wordsongs and LCompose, which demonstrate how simple it is to work with JFugue.
+Included are three programs in Java, Wordsongs, LCompose, and IntervalPlayer, which demonstrate how simple it is to work with JFugue.

 ## Wordsongs